-The service we specify associates each message with a particular view of the group membership.
-All send and receive events for a message occur at processors when they have the associated view.
-The service provides a total order on the messages within each view, and each processor receives a prefix of this total order.
+In this paper, we present a new, succinct specification for a view-oriented partitionable group communication service.
+The service associates each message with a particular view of the group membership.
+All send and receive events for a message occur within the associated view.
+The service provides a total order on the messages within each view, and each processor receives a prefix of this order.

-The style of our specification is different from those of previous specifications for group communication services, in that we separate safety requirements from performance and fault-tolerance requirements.
+Our specification separates safety requirements from performance and fault-tolerance requirements.
 The safety requirements are expressed by an abstract, global state machine.
 To present the performance and fault-tolerance requirements, we include failure-status input actions in the specification; we then give properties saying that consensus on the view and timely message delivery are guaranteed in an execution provided that the execution stabilizes to a situation in which the failure status stops changing and corresponds to a consistently partitioned system.
-(This stabilization hypothesis can be seen as an abstract version of the "timed asynchronous model" of Cristian.)
+Because consensus is not required in every execution, the specification is not subject to the existing impossibility results for partitionable systems.
+Our specification has a simple implementation, based on the membership algorithm of Cristian and Schmuck.